Liturgy and Sacraments

 At Sunday Mass, there are two readers; one reads the 1st Reading and Responsorial Psalm and the other reads the 2nd Reading and Gospel Acclamation.
-You can join the reading rota for whichever Mass you attend by contacting Maureen Woods after Sunday Morning Mass.
+You can join the reading rota for whichever Mass you attend by contacting Fr.
+Peter Kelly after Sunday Morning Mass.
 Training will be given.

-We have a team of Eucharistic Ministers who distribute the Body and Blood of Christ to those who come forward during the Eucharistic celebration.
+Eucharistic Ministers, who are invited by the parish priest, distribute the Body and Blood of Christ to those who come forward during the Eucharistic celebration.
 Those who choose not to receive the Eucharist are welcomed with a blessing.
 If you would like to become involved in this area of ministry then please contact Fr.
 Peter Kelly.

 Anyone who has made his or her First Holy Communion and would like to train to serve on the altar is welcome.
 Please contact Fr.
 Peter Kelly for further information.

 Congratulations!
 The arrival of a new baby is a wonderful event.
 It is a time of joy, thanksgiving and celebration.
 Soon you hope to be sharing in another wonderful event - your baby's Baptism.
 This, like the birth of your child, has to be prepared for.

 Baptism, or Christening, is the sacrament by which we are born again of water and the Holy Spirit, and by which we are received into a new and spiritual life and become the Children of God.

 Before having your baby Baptised, you should be attending Mass regularly in our parish.
 Having your baby Baptised is an important step and it needs to be thought about carefully.
 You, as parents, are undertaking to bring up your child to know and practise their faith and the faith of the Church.
 It is vitally important that you attend Mass in order to be able to do this.